arielgee/Lizard/.misc/tasks.md

 `		receiveMessage resource://devtools/shared/transport/child-transport.js:66`
 * arguments.callee.name for function name		=> NOT TO BE USED
 * export/import rules
+* when using element.children there is no need to check for: nodeType === Node.ELEMENT_NODE. they are ALL elements. (seee: _deWidthify)
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!